All Episodes

 Salt is necessary.

-They're going to cause more problems of getting more people frightened to eat any salt, and you have to have it.
+They're going to cause more problems getting more people frightened to eat any salt.

-Once they get health care, this is the kind of stuff, and even worse, that's going to be coming down the pike.
+Once they get health care, this is the kind of stuff and even worse that's going to be coming down the pike.

 This will be the new norm.

-So it's just this is just a harbinger.
+So this is just a harbinger.

-But there are brochures that uh Mayor Bloomberg is distributing in New York City.
+Now, I don't know if you know this, but there are brochures that Mayor Bloomberg is distributing in New York City.

 Safety tips when using heroin.